cthrp/colemantharp.com/README.md

-# hello
+# Hello World

-tis the season
-shoutout 2 @bgian
+tis the season for a new website shoutout 2 @lookstudios @bgian @joe for static starter.